 1993 – 1994

 Nintendo Integrated Research and Silicon Graphics, Inc. began working together on the mysterious Project Reality in 1993.
-He became the fundamental basis for N64, but no one knew about it: the public received only limited information to keep the intrigue.
+It became the fundamental basis for N64, but no one knew about it: the public received only limited information to keep the intrigue.
 The project’s logo was unveiled at the 1993 International Consumer Electronics Show.
 It contained the code name inside a blue rectangle with a space theme.
 The designers slightly reduced the first word and enlarged the second, splitting them into two lines and centering them.

 The letters were green, with thin, dark outlines.
 “PROJECT” used a bold geometric sans-serif, while “REALITY” used an antique with thin, pointed serifs and thicker horizontal strokes for glyphs such as “L” and “T.” In addition to cosmic expanses, long rays emerging from the middle of the rectangle were depicted in the background.
 They illuminated the inscription from different sides, like spotlights.